(Amplified) Banded Matrix Factorization: A unified approach to private training: Introduction

 \section{Introduction}

-We consider machine learning (ML) with DP in the centralized (datacenter) setting and the cross-device FL setting.
-Our approach is motivated by considering the current state-of-the-art in each.
+We consider machine learning (ML) with DP in the centralized (datacenter) setting and the cross-device FL setting, extending and improving matrix factorization (\MF) mechanisms\footnote{ We use matrix factorization for the algorithmic design of DP mechanisms, and then use these mechanisms in general-purpose gradient-based private optimization algorithms.
+This use of matrix factorization is unrelated to machine learning settings such as collaborative filtering or recommender systems where the ML problem itself involves matrix factorization \citep{koren09recommender,hyejin18privmf,zitao21fedmf}.} to advance the state-of-the-art in both.
+Given bounded-sensitivity batch gradients $\obs_i \in \R^\mdim$ for $i \in [\dimension]$ steps, the \mfftrl algorithm uses a noise generation matrix $\bfC\inv \in \R^\dimdim$ to return DP gradient estimates $\hat{\obs}_i = \obs_i + [\bfC\inv \bfz]\idx{i}{:}$ where $\bfz \in \R^{\datadim}$ has IID entries $\calN(0, \sigma^2)$ for suitable $\sigma > 0$.
+The noise correlation induced by $\bfC\inv$ is key to the success of \mfftrl. \cref{alg:dpftrl} and \cref{sec:setup} provide details and intuition, and \cref{tab:notation} in \cref{sec:notation} summarizes notation and symbols.

 In \textbf{datacenter applications}, precise control of the sampling/shuffling of training data is possible, and so \DPSGD with privacy amplification \citep{DP-DL} is one of the most popular ways to train machine learning models with formal privacy guarantees.
-However, \citet{choquette2022multi} recently (building on work described in the paragraph below) demonstrated that a multi-epoch extension of the \MFFTRL algorithm can outperform amplified \DPSGD in some settings, depending on the privacy and computational budget (typically larger budgets above $\epsilon\approx2$ and a small number of training epochs).
-This leaves the state-of-the-art for centralized DP training in the unsatisfactory state where one must try both algorithms to be assured of the best performance (since the crossover is dataset and model specific).
+However, \citet{choquette2022multi} recently demonstrated that a multi-epoch extension of the \MFFTRL algorithm can outperform amplified \DPSGD in some settings, depending on the privacy and computational budget (typically larger budgets above $\epsilon\approx2$ and a small number of training epochs).
+This leaves the state-of-the-art for centralized DP training in the unsatisfactory state where one must try both algorithms to be assured of the best performance.